zhaoweiyu-github/CondSig/README.md

 **CondSig** (**Cond**ensate-like chromatin-associated proteins co-occupancy **Sig**nature) Detector is a comprehensive computational framework designed to concurrently predict the component CAPs (chromatin-associated proteins) and genomic loci of potential chromatin-associated biomolecular condensates.
 The computational framework first detects genome-wide CAP collaborations in specific loci by integrating ChIP-seq datasets, and then filters out those potentially involved in biomolecular condensation based on known condensation-related characteristics.

-User can checkout all identified CondSigs in mESC and K562 in our database ([CondSigDB](https://compbio-zhanglab.org/CondSigDB/index.html)).

 <p align="center">
 <img src="./image/Schematic.png"/>
 </p>

+User can also checkout all identified CondSigs in mESC and K562 in our database ([CondSigDB](https://compbio-zhanglab.org/CondSigDB/index.html)).

 ## Change Log